-Your classes prepare you for the exams and your teacher and the academic staff will always be happy to help you but it is your responsibility to prepare all of the required elements of the TIE exam and to attend.
+Letters to obtain a student visa will be issued to non-EU students who have paid for their exam in full only.
+All students are automatically booked to take TIE (Test of Interactive English).
+Your teacher / the Director of Studies can advise you on the best exam for you to take.
+Exam fees are as follows: TIE – €120, IELTS – €200, Cambridge €140 – €200 depending on the level (plus €20 Administration Fee).
+Your classes prepare you for the exams.
+The school will assist you with exam bookings as requested and it is your responsibility to attend the exam.
 Non-EU students on a 25-week programme will only receive an exit letter from Erin School of English when they have completed their end-of-course exam.
-If students do not complete a recognized end-of-course exam then they have failed to complete their English course and cannot be issued an exit letter.
+If students do not complete a recognized end-of-course exam then they have failed to complete their English course and cannot receive an exit letter.

 Reception is open from 09.00 – 17.00 to deal with questions and queries.
 Alternatively you can contact us by email on [email protected]

 We do our best to ensure that you get the level of service that you deserve; however, there may be times when you are not completely happy with the service you are getting.
 If you have concerns about your class or your studies your teacher will be happy to advise you.
-If you are unhappy with your course or the school, please make an appointment to speak to our Director of Studies at [email protected]
+If you are unhappy with your course / the school, please make an appointment to speak to our Director of Studies at [email protected]

 Every student who has booked an exam is provided with a set of student letters.
 Any extra or additional letters are subject to a charge of €2.
 Please request the letters via email to [email protected]

 There are many different cultures and people in the world and in the classroom.
 One student’s views might not match another student’s views and we must all accept this.

-- Smoking is prohibited anywhere in the building.
+• Food / drinks / mobile phones are not permitted in class.
+Smoking is prohibited anywhere in the building.
 Anyone caught smoking will be asked to leave the building and his or her attendance for that day erased.

-- Do not leave valuables in the classroom.
+• Do not leave valuables in the classroom.
 Keep your belongings with you at all times.
 ErinSchool of English accepts no responsibility for items lost or damaged.

 • Students with abusive behaviour will be reported to the Garda.

-- If the teacher asks you to be quiet or leave the room because of your behaviour, you will leave immediately and speak to the Director of Studies / Assistant Director of Studies.
+• If the teacher asks you to be quiet or leave the room because of your behaviour, you will leave immediately and speak to the Director of Studies / Assistant Director of Studies.

 The school is closed for all Irish Bank Holidays.
 If your course corresponds with a national holiday you will not be entitled to any refunds or extra lessons.
 The school is closed for a Christmas break and New Year holidays from